-A Class Inspector window summarizes the data members and member functions contained in a C++ class; it doesn't, however, reflect the data of any particular instance.
-If you want to examine a member function's arguments, highlight the member function and press Enter.
+A Class Inspector window summarizes the data members and member functions contained in a C++ class (or the methods and fields contained in an Object Pascal class); it doesn't, however, reflect the data of any particular instance.
+If you want to examine a member (or method) function's arguments, highlight the member function and press Enter.
 A Function Inspector window opens, displaying the code address for the object's implementation of the function and the names and types of all its arguments.